OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ## Next steps

-Complete the [Tutorial: Automatically save content from emails in a workbook](excel-power-automate-trigger.md) tutorial.
+Complete [Tutorial: Automatically save content from emails in a workbook](excel-power-automate-trigger.md).
 It teaches you how to pass data from a workflow service to your Office Script and run the Power Automate flow when certain events occur.